When visiting Philadelphia, getting a cheesesteak is a must. However, with hundreds of choices, where do you get the best cheesesteaks in Philly?

 Finally, note that most, but not all, of the best Philly cheesesteak restaurants only accept cash.
 However, many do have ATMs on site.

-Check our list of the best breweries in Philly, Pizzeria Beddia, the best restaurants in Reading Terminal Market, and where to eat in nearby Bucks County, PA.
+Check out the best breweries in Philly, Pizzeria Beddia, the best restaurants in Reading Terminal Market, and the Birthplace of Stromboli.

 Looking for even more iconic food?
 Check out the home to the original Buffalo wings in Buffalo, New York on our sister site.